ObserveRTC/client-monitor-js/docs/PERCEIVED_QUALITY_DETECTORS.md

-The detector `name` strings, which are what `detectors.disable()` / `enable()` / `getByName()` take, are `pixelated-video-detector`, `inbound-video-flow-state-detector`, `invented-speech-detector`, `audio-playout-synthesis-detector`, `av-desync-playout-detector` and `jitter-buffer-stress-detector`.
-Two of them are new in 4.9.0: `audio-concealment-detector` became `invented-speech-detector` and `audio-desync-detector` became `av-desync-playout-detector`, in both cases because the class behind the name was replaced.
+The detector `name` strings, which are what `detectors.disable()` / `enable()` / `getByName()` take, are `pixelated-video-detector`, `inbound-video-flow-state-detector`, `concealed-samples-detector`, `audio-interruption-detector`, `audio-playout-synthesis-detector`, `av-desync-playout-detector` and `jitter-buffer-stress-detector`. `audio-interruption-detector` is new in 4.10.0, and `invented-speech-detector` became `concealed-samples-detector` in the same release, unaliased.
+Two were new in 4.9.0: `audio-concealment-detector` became `invented-speech-detector` and
+`audio-desync-detector` became `av-desync-playout-detector`, in both cases because the class behind the name was replaced.
 Like every other retired name neither is aliased — `disable('audio-desync-detector')` returns `false` rather than silently